 Lakshadweep is the India's smallest Union Territory, known for its chain of coral islands.
-There are 36 islands (three reefs and six submerged sandy banks) in all, of which 10 are inhabited and scattered in the Arabian Sea at a distance of 220-440 kms off the west coast of Kerala.
+There are 36 islands (three reefs and six submerged sandy banks) in all, of which 10 are inhabited and scattered in the Arabian Sea at 220-440 kms off the west coast of Kerala.

 In Lakshadweep, tourism is one of the few areas that can play a vital role in generating revenue, jobs and overall island growth.
 Lakshadweep is already recognised as a tourist destination because of its isolated islands and scenic beauty.
 In the Budget 2022-23, Lakshadweep was allocated Rs.
 9.5 crore (US$ 1.24 million) for tourism development in the union territory.

-As of March 2022, Lakshadweep had a total installed power generation capacity of 3.27 MW, which was generated by private utilities.
+As of August 2024, Lakshadweep had a total installed power generation capacity of 31.80 MW.
 With the SunSource Energy power plant project, Lakshadweep is witnessing its largest solar project that will power four different islands - Agatti, Kavaratti, Bangaram and Thinnakara.

 Below are some of the major initiatives taken by the Government to promote Lakshadweep as an investment destination: